van-agustin/fusioncloud-sdk-ios-demo/README.md

 Open ViewController and edit the fusionCloudConfig with the values provided to you by DataMesh.

-Build & run the app
+Build & run the app on a simulator

 ```
 fusionCloudConfig = FusionCloudConfig()